 4. The police officer’s conclusion.

 After gathering all of the available information from the accident scene, police officers will attempt to determine who was at fault.
 They will attempt to convey their findings by drawing a diagram of the car accident.
-Next to the drawing, they police officer will write a narrative, which is a brief description of what they believe happened.
+Next to the drawing, the police officer will write a narrative, which is a brief description of what they believe happened.
 The police officer will also list the “contributing factors” they believe caused the car accident.

-If the police officer assigns fault to the other driver than there is a greater likelihood that the insurance adjuster will be willing to negotiate a settlement.
-Likewise, a jury will typically be more likely to award a person with a car accident injury a favorable verdict if the injured person’s version of the facts match facts of a car accident report that places the fault on the other driver.
+If the police officer assigns fault to the other driver then there is a greater likelihood that the insurance adjuster will be willing to negotiate a settlement.
+Likewise, a jury will typically be more likely to award a person with a car accident injury a favorable verdict if the injured person’s version of the facts matches facts of a car accident report that places the fault on the other driver.

 Keep in mind that some of the police officer’s findings will be considered hearsay and may not be admissible, but an experienced trial lawyer will know ways to get around most, if not all, of these issues.

 Don’t ask Yourself “Do I Need a Car Accident Report?”
 Get One!
 Then Call Allbee Law Firm!